Summer 1969, Age 17

 To be effective in the world, we approach life with logic, rationality and the assumption that things are what they seem: a house is a house; a car is a car; a person is who they appear to be.
 In the famous phrase of Gertrude Stein, ‘a rose is a rose is a rose.’

 This literal way of knowing does not work for our inner worlds.
-In dreams, a house often represents different aspects of our self; a car is how we move through our life; a rose can be the unfolding of our inner beauty.
+In dreams, a house may represent different aspects of our self; a car is how we move through our life; a rose can be the unfolding of our inner beauty.
 Nothing is what it appears to be at first sight; we only grasp the many unfolding dimensions of meanings in dreams and in life through mining its symbolic content.

 My first contact with this mode of perception was reading the Black Arts.
 The author, Cavendish accurately describes my experience: “The great fascination of magic is in the type of thought on which it is based.
 Magical thinking is not random, it has its own laws and its own logic, but it is poetic rather than rational.”
 The obscure allusions of the I Ching further extended my symbolic understanding to an even more sublime level.